logo

 • Technical expertise in semiconductors, circuits, mobile communication systems, computer network technologies, software and business methods, digital rights management, network security, mobile device security, data encryption, browser and navigational interface security, visual/graphical identification methods, and digital watermarking.

-• Admitted to practice in Virginia and the District of Columbia. and
+• Admitted to practice in Virginia and the District of Columbia and

 • Registered to practice before the U.S. Patent and Trademark Office.